amchaney/karaoke/_pages/about.md

 ATX Karaoke provides entertaining live band karaoke, and traditional karaoke to the central Texas region.

+You bring the rockstar, and we bring the band!

 ## Celebrate post-COVID with Live Band Karaoke

 Going back to the office soon?
 Need a good team activity to celebrate seeing each other again?